syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/group.md

 diagram.add(group);
 ```

-## Add children To group at runtime
+## Add children to group at runtime

 A childNode can be added to the specified Group at runtime by utilizing the client-side method `diagram.addChildToGroup`.